adrianratnapala/arch-linux-notes/README.md

 This [Dm-crypt system configuration][dm-crypt-sysconfig] wiki suggests a value for HOOKS, and I ended up with:

+`scooter19`:
    HOOKS=(base udev keyboard modconf block encrypt lvm2 filesystems fsck)

+`gollum`:
+   HOOKS=(base udev keyboard autodetect modconf block encrypt lvm2 resume filesystems fsck)

 Things to note are:

-* `autodetect` is entirely missing from here.
-This means all possible kernel modules etc will be included.
+* Dropping `autodetect` from `scooter19`  means all possible kernel modules etc will be included.
 This is a silly thing to do, as `mkinicpio` generates just such a fallback image anyway.

 * The `keyboard` hook is early in the list.
 Before the encrypt hook.
 We need the keyboard up and running in order to unlock the disk.
 Even if I had